 Yes.
 International students have apprenticed with us while on a three-month student visa.
 However, we do not sponsor international applicants.
 A J1 Visa is likely not a viable option for our program, as the J1 is designed for a longer work opportunity than our short-term program.
 In order to participate, international applicants must have a United States Social Security number.

 We do not offer apprenticeships for high school students and/or people under the age of 18.
-We encourage young people under age 18 to join our Student Body mailing list and explore our student events.
+We encourage young people under age 18 to sign up for our Education newsletter and explore our student events.
 Our program has no upper age limit.
 If you fit all eligibility requirements and believe you would benefit from our program, we encourage you to apply.